-

 - Letter of Support

-- Prior to the start of the training, the Public Health Service officer, the USPHS Commissioned Corps, and the Agency/OPDIV/Program in which the officer serves, must agree to a Letter of Support (LOS) on the arrangements for the officer's assignment upon completion of the training.
+- Prior to the start of the training, the officer, the USPHS Commissioned Corps, and the Agency/OPDIV/Program in which the officer serves, must agree to a Letter of Support (LOS) on the arrangements for the officer's assignment upon completion of the training.

-- The LOS will specify how long the Public Health Service officer must remain at the Agency/OPDIV/Program funding the training before the USPHS Commissioned Corps will consider a request for a new assignment (unless the Agency/OPDIV/Program consents to the move).
+- The LOS will specify how long the officer must remain at the Agency/OPDIV/Program funding the training before the USPHS Commissioned Corps will consider a request for a new assignment (unless the Agency/OPDIV/Program consents to the move).

-- The USPHS Commissioned Corps agrees not to transfer the Public Health Service officer (without the approval of the Agency/OPDIV/Program) for the duration specified in this LOS unless the Director, CCHQ, decides such a move would be for the good of the USPHS Commissioned Corps.
+- The USPHS Commissioned Corps agrees not to transfer the officer (without the approval of the Agency/OPDIV/Program) for the duration specified in this LOS unless the Director, CCHQ, decides such a move would be for the good of the USPHS Commissioned Corps.

-This time commitment in the LOS is separate from the Public Health Service officer’s Active Duty Obligation (ADO) to the USPHS Commissioned Corps and can be a shorter or longer period depending on the agreement.
+- This time commitment in the LOS is separate from the officer’s Active-Duty Obligation (ADO) to the USPHS Commissioned Corps and can be a shorter or longer period depending on the agreement.

 - Memorandum of Understanding (MOU)

-- The Ethics Division of the Office of General Counsel (OGC) must clear all training agreements.
-Public Health Service officers who fail to submit and/or obtain a favorable ethics clearance may be subject to disciplinary actions in accordance with CCD 111.02, “Disciplinary Action.”
+- CCHQ will seek ethics approval from the Ethics Division of the Office of General Counsel (OGC) for those officers entering into training programs.
+OGC must clear all training agreements.
+Officers who fail to submit and/or obtain a favorable ethics clearance may be subject to disciplinary actions in accordance with CCD 111.02, “Disciplinary Action.”

 - Course Curriculum

-If a Public Health Service officer is requesting an extension of training for less than 90 days, the request must be submitted in writing.
+If an officer is requesting an extension of training for less than 90 days, the Liaison must submit the request in writing.

-If a Public Health Service officer is requesting an extension of training for more than 90 days, the Commissioned Corps Liaison needs to revise and resubmit the training application.
+If an officer is requesting an extension of training for more than 90 days, the Commissioned Corps Liaison needs to revise and resubmit the training application.

 CCHQ will inform the Commissioned Corps Liaison in the OPDIV/STAFFDIV or Program when the training application request has been approved by the Director, CCHQ.